f5devcentral/f5-velos-training/docs/velos_high_availability.rst

 `K37361453: Configuring network failover for redundant VIPRION systems (13.x - 16.x) <https://my.f5.com/manage/s/article/K37361453>`_

 Unfortunately, this may be more difficult than it seems for BIG-IP tenants that span multiple slots/blades in VELOS.
 You must make sure that each slot has an individual management address, and you must also configure either management multicast (and make sure it works), or a mesh of unicast management addresses.
-Many customers overlook this step, and if it not set up properly, stability of the HA environment will rely solely on the stability of the HA VLAN.
+Many customers overlook this step, and if it is not set up properly, stability of the HA environment will rely solely on the stability of the HA VLAN.

 The example below shows a BIG-IP tenant configured on VELOS.
 For a single slot tenant (a tenant that only utilizes one slot/blade), you only need to configure the single management IP address.
 If a VELOS tenant spans more than one blade, then you must configure a separate cluster member IP address for each slot/blade that the tenant will run on.
 You cannot reuse these IP addresses within other tenants; they must have their own unique cluster member IP addresses if they span more than one blade.
 While spanning a tenant across blades may provide some level of local redundancy, it does require additional configuration and IP addressing and may also cause additional strain on the control plane process (MCPD), as it will need to replicate between blades.
 These should be considered before finalizing a design for the tenants.